 Look after yourself

-Ambulance services, hospitals, Walk-in Centres and Urgetent Treatment Centres can get especially busy over winter.
+Ambulance services, hospitals, walk-in centres and urgent treatment centres can get especially busy over winter.
 By choosing the right health service, you will help to relieve pressure whilst also being better placed to look after yourself and others.

 If you need medical help fast, use NHS 111 online or by phone.
 It’s available 24 hours a day, seven days a week and they’ll know the best service for your treatment need.
 They can also book you in to be seen at your local UTC / WIC, or you can turn up without an appointment.